getoptimum/docs/docs/hackathon/quick-start/installation.md

 ```bash
 docker-compose --version
 ```
-You should see something like `docker-compose version 1.29.x`

 ### 3. Git (Optional but recommended)
 Git helps you download and manage code.
 Most computers have it pre-installed.